FACTBOX-These states could decide the U.S. presidential election | Politics

-The U.S. presidential election will be decided by about a dozen states that could swing to either President Donald Trump, a Republican, or Democratic challenger Joe Biden.
+The U.S. presidential election will be decided by about a dozen states that could swing to either President Donald Trump, a Republican, or his Democratic challenger Joe Biden.
 These states will play a critical role in delivering the 270 Electoral College votes needed to win the White House.
-Due to a surge in mail voting amid the coronavirus pandemic - as well as the states' varying rules for when ballots can be counted - the results may not be known on Tuesday's Election Day.
+Due to a surge in mail voting amid the coronavirus pandemic - as well as the states' varying rules for when ballots can be counted - the final results for all the states may take days after Tuesday's Election Day to be revealed.

 NEW HAMPSHIRE Electoral votes: 4